`

 Creating A Mailable

 Coravel uses Mailables to send mail.
-Each Mailable is a c# class that represents a specific type of e-mail that you can send, such as "New User Sign-up", "Completed Order", etc.
+You can create a C# class that represents a specific type of e-mail that you can send, such as "New User Sign-up", "Completed Order", etc. This approach is useful whenever you want to encapsulate the logic for this email type and can re-use it across your application (see next section for an alternative approach).

 TIP